mrcavalcanti/mosaicoo/docs/sources/panels/library-panels/add-library-panel.md

 +++
 aliases = ["/docs/grafana/latest/panels/library-panels/add-library-panel/", "/docs/sources/panels/library-panels/add-library-panel/"]
-title = "Add a Grafana library panel to a dashboard" weight = 30
+title = "Add a Mosaicoo library panel to a dashboard" weight = 30
 +++

-# Add a Grafana library panel to a dashboard
+# Add a Mosaicoo library panel to a dashboard

-Add a Grafana library panel to a dashboard when you want to provide visualizations to other dashboard users.
+Add a Mosaicoo library panel to a dashboard when you want to provide visualizations to other dashboard users.

 ## Before you begin